What If My Contract Doesn’t Have a Force Majeure Clause?

 Even if your contract is without a force majeure clause, it doesn’t mean that it’s mum on liability.
 Carefully comb through your contract for provisions that pertain to unforeseen circumstances or consult one of our Lakeland construction attorneys for contract review services.

 If no such provisions are found, you still have options.
 Common law will need to be invoked to determine if force majeure is implied by the contract language.
 In certain circumstances, it may be possible to rely on the doctrine of frustration.
 Under the doctrine of frustration, performance may be excused as a result of an unforeseen disaster.

 However, this legal route may not be best for all parties involved, as it effectively ends the contract.
 And dire as the current situation may be, it could be argued that the doctrine of frustration should not apply considering that there have been recent warnings of pandemics.
 Determining how common law will apply to any given contract is incredibly difficult, especially as government regulations and recommendations are changing daily to combat the spread of COVID-19.

 Partner With CCL for Unlimited Contract Review

 Now and in the coming months, contractors will be doing everything in their power to save money on delayed and shutdown jobsites.
 It may seem like contract review services are simply out of the question during this time; however, that’s not the case with our construction law firm.
-Here at Cotney Construction Law, we offer unlimited contract review.
+Here at Cotney Attorneys & Consultants, we offer unlimited contract review.
 We believe that contract review is so important that it comes with every tier of our subscription plan.
-Before you overlook your contract provisions for fear of losing money, consider the affordable, on-demand attorneys from Cotney Construction Law.
+Before you overlook your contract provisions for fear of losing money, consider the affordable, on-demand attorneys from Cotney Attorneys & Consultants.